hiddentao/weber/README.md

 *  `/css/test.css` - concatenates all CSS and Stylus files in `./css/test`.

-*  `/js/apps.js` - concatenates `./lib/jquery.js` with all the *modularized* versions of all the code in `./coffee` and then minifies the final result.
+*  `/js/apps.js` - concatenates the npm module `es5-shimify` with `./lib/jquery.js` with all the *modularized*
+versions of all the code in `./coffee` and then minifies the final result.

 *  `/js/test.js` - concatenates *modularized* versions of `./test/testbase.js` and `./test/test.coffee`.